web

 Access through your intranet or staff portal

-This option allows access when users click a TGL resource from a secure internal webpage or URL.
-This web page or URL sits behind an authenticated, secure sign‑in managed by the institution.
+This option allows access when users click a TGL product from a secure internal webpage or URL.
+This webpage or URL sits behind an authenticated, secure sign-in managed by the institution.

 How it works